 1-3 Credits.
-Supervised, paid, on-the-job training for students working in Culinary Arts occupational field.
-(PR: Permission)
+Supervised, paid, on-the-job training for students working in the Culinary Arts occupational field.
+Students will be placed in kitchens at various restaurants.
+(PR: Permission.
+All CA courses require a "C" or higher).FN 201-Personal Finance.

-Curriculum Instruction Education (CIED) CIED 101 - Math for Elementary Teachers I.
+Curriculum Instruction Education (CIED)

+CIED 101 - Math for Elementary Teachers

-3 Credits.
+I. 3 Credits.
 This course is designed to expose student to the study of mathematics, specifically the areas of number sense and problem solving.
 Instruction emphasizes discovery teaching or learning by inquiry.
 Of primary importance is providing the opportunity for future teachers to be taught and to learn according to the views of constructivism.
 (PR: A grade of C or better in MAT 130.)